 Why This Recipe Works

-If I lived closer to the coast, I would enjoy tons of crab, lobster and shrimp on a regular basis.
-Here in the Midwest, we don’t have access to fresh catches, sadly.
-I love incorporating packaged crab meat into recipes such as this yummy crab soup!
+- Here in the Midwest we don’t have access to fresh seafood, so I love incorporating packaged lump crabmeat into recipes such as this yummy soup!

-The simplicity of this soup is mind-blowing.
-When you scroll down to the recipe card you might gasp.
-It requires only FIVE ingredients but doesn’t taste like it.
+- The simplicity of this creamy soup is mind-blowing.
+It requires only 5 ingredients but doesn’t taste like it.

-If you are looking for a super easy dinner option that’ll fill up the bellies at your table, you’re in luck!
+- If you are looking for a super easy dinner option that’ll fill up the bellies at your table, this is it!

 How To Make Crab Soup

-Remove from heat and add dry sherry and a little salt and black pepper for good measure.
+Remove the mixture from the heat and add dry sherry and a little salt and black pepper for good measure.

 Popular Pip and Ebby Recipes